asiratongue/intermediate-backend-projects/README.md

-Hey, \🙋🏽‍♂️😊
+# 🙋🏽‍♂️😊
+**Welcome,**

-I have decided to pursue the completion of all projects listed on roadmap.sh, in order to better myself as a programmer, build a solid foundation/understanding of back end programming, and learn python.
+**I have decided to pursue the completion of all projects listed on roadmap.sh, in order to better myself as a programmer, build a solid foundation/understanding of back end programming, and get comfortable with python.**

 https://roadmap.sh/backend/projects